Modalessi/pyanime/README.md

 3. enter the number of the episode you want to watch:
    ![step3](imgs/step3.png "third step: choose the episode you want to watch")

-4. the episode will open and a controller will show up for you in order to move forward, backward or exit the app
+4. the media player will start playing episode
    ![step4](imgs/step4.png "fourth step: you can move forward, backward or exit the app")

 5. enjoy!